-Generic equivalents
+• Generic equivalents

 Generic equivalent drugs have the same active ingredients as their brand-name equivalents.
 By filling your prescriptions (or those of family members covered by the Plan) at a Preferred retail pharmacy or through the Specialty Drug Pharmacy Program, you authorize the pharmacist to substitute any available U.S. FDA-approved generic equivalent, unless you or your physician specifically request a brand-name drug.
 However, if there is a generic substitution available and you or your provider requests a brand-name drug, you will be responsible for the applicable cost-share plus the difference in the costs of the brand-name and generic drugs.
 Keep in mind that FEP Blue Focus members must use Preferred pharmacies in order to receive benefits.
-See page 130 for more information about generic alternatives and generic equivalents.
+See Section 10 for our definition of generic alternatives and generic equivalents.

-Document Number: FBF23-091 Chapter: Blue Cross and Blue Shield Service Benefit Plan
+Document Number: FBF24-087 Chapter: Blue Cross and Blue Shield Service Benefit Plan